Back to Blog

 What changes with computer use agents

-• Recovers from exceptions: if the bot hits an unexpected state, it observes the error, reasons about it, and attempts an alternative path.
+• Recovers from exceptions: when a bot hits an unexpected state, it reads the error, plans a next step, and continues rather than halting.

 How to move without the risk